boennecd/Oumuamua/README.md

 })
 ```

+We also use the `n_save` feature described in Friedman (1993, sec.
+4).
 The mean squared errors are given below.

 ``` r
 # stats for mean square error